Frequently Asked Questions

 What name-brand and generic versions of buprenorphine are there?

-As of late 2017, in the U.S. there are 5 name brand products and at least 5 generics (2 bup/nx and 3 bup only) FDA approved for the treatment of opioid addiction (or opioid dependence in FDA speak) See cost page for details on approved products and related savings plans.
+As of mid 2018, in the U.S. there are 5 name brand products and at least 5 generic tablets (2 bup/nx and 3 bup only) FDA approved for the treatment of opioid addiction (or opioid dependence in FDA speak) See cost page for details on approved products and related savings plans.

 - Suboxone Film®- since tablet forms of Suboxone have been discontinued in the U.S., only the film version remains and comes in 4 bup/nx doses: 2mg/0.5mg, 4mg/1mg, 8mg/2mg, and 12mg/3mg.9 When tapering, Suboxone Film can easily be cut to very small pieces.
 Suboxone Film holds about 62% of the market.